Bokos-/portfolio/content/blog/necessary-react-libraries/index.en.md

 ---

-There is a lot of libraries and utilities to work with React and javascript.
+There are lot of libraries and utilities we can use to work with React and javascript.
 I think this is just a fraction of the list that could be useful to you.
 You can see more libraries [here](https://github.com/brillout/awesome-react-components).
 The libraries you choose are up to you.
 It depends on what you want to achieve.
 All libraries are _opensource_ and if necessary, the redesign may not be so demanding.

-When I was writing a blog, I was thinking about who will read this article.
-I finally decided for people who do not have a great experience with React.
-As a result, I decided not to describe the tools like _webpack_, _parcel_, _grunt_, ...
+When I was writing the blog, I was thinking about who will read this article.
+I finally decided to dedicate it to people who do not have a great experience with React.
+Consequently, I did not to describe the tools like _webpack_, _parcel_, _grunt_, ...
 I think these are things that are not necessary at the beginning.